-A haircut can change the entire look and the placement of your highlights so it’s important to discuss your client’s plans during the consultation.
-For instance, if she has bangs and wants to grow it out, you might want to add a bit of lightening so it blends well with the rest of the hair as it grows.
-Think about how her highlights are going to look in, say, a month or six months.
+A haircut can change the entire look and placement of highlights, so it’s important to discuss your client’s plans during the consultation.
+For instance, if she has bangs that she wants to grow out, you might want to add a bit of lightening so the fringe blends well as the hair continues to grow.
+Think about how her highlights are going to look in, say, a month to six months.

-Is your client going for a beachy all-over sunkissed look?
-Or want to be lighter and brighter all-over?
+Is your client going for an all-over sun-kissed look?
+Lighter and brighter all-over?
 Ombre?
 Or maybe more accented highs and lows?
 Consultation is everything!

 During the consultation, look at how the light naturally highlights and lowlights the hair as you comb through.
-This will help you see where you want your focus points to be.
+This will help to see where your focus points should be.

 When the sections are large and non-isolated (like in foil highlights), you need a higher volume to achieve lighter results.